matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 even accidental misrepresentation of a local resource for a remote one in Matrix and vice versa.

-The MSC intentionally doesn't support conveying any kind of user information in URIs.
+As mentioned in the authority part section, the MSC intentionally doesn't support conveying any kind of user information in URIs.

 The MSC strives to not be prescriptive in treating URIs except the `action` query parameter.
 Actions without user confirmation may lead to unintended